abriginets/wreckuests/README.md

 * [Requests](https://github.com/kennethreitz/requests)

 ## Files
 * `referers.txt` — referers links
 * `keywords.txt` — keywords for combining with referers
 * `user-agents.txt` — UserAgents
 * `proxy.txt` — proxies

 Note: all proxies in this repository has anonimity level elite and anonymous.
-Some proxies support HTTPS.
+Some of them support HTTPS as well.

 ## Usage
 Type under **sudo** mode: